 Mount doesn’t particularly like talking about his playing career, but he’ll do it if he knows you well enough.
-I was happy that he agreed to talk with me – and provided enough material for two episodes.
-I’ve talked with him many times on the telephone, and we tend to have good and long conversations.
+I was happy that he not only agreed to talk with me but provided enough material for two episodes.
+I’ve talked with him many times on the telephone since then and we tend to have good and long conversations.
 He’s bitter about some of his experiences in basketball, understandably so in some cases, but he’s a down-to-earth guy who loves to talk basketball and teach shooting.

 First aired 2009

 Tagged with: Indiana Mr. Basketball 1966, Indiana Pacers, Lebanon High School, Memphis Sounds, Purdue basketball, Rick Mount, Sports Illustrated cover